Oculoplastics

 Epiphora (Excessive Tearing)

 Epiphora involves the excessive tearing of the eyes, not related to normal crying or sobbing.
-Epiphora can be caused by a number of reasons, the most common causes being blepharitis, eyelid malposition, or nasolacrimal and duct obstruction.
+Several reasons can cause epiphora, the most common causes being blepharitis, eyelid malposition, or nasolacrimal and duct obstruction.
+A patient suffering the effects of epiphora is encouraged to schedule a consultation.
+Our comprehensive evaluation will help to determine the correct cause and treatment plan.

 Thyroid Eye Disease (TED)

-Thyroid eye disease (TED) is an eye condition in which muscles in the eye and tissue behind the eye to become inflamed.
+Thyroid eye disease (TED) is an eye condition in which muscles in the eye and tissue behind the eye become inflamed.
 This can push the eyeball forward and cause it to appear swollen or red.
 While thyroid eye disease is rare in most thyroid patients, symptoms to watch for are as follows:

 • Redness or swelling